-Evaluation Activities Evalua ation Criteria Weight Final Exam Individualized test that can be divided into different individual assessment tests.
+Evaluation Activities Eval ation Criteria Weight Final Exam Individualized test that can be divided into different individual assessment tests.
 Comprehensive and relational capacity of concepts and practice.
-50 % Assistance and active participation in class Presentation of negotiated cases.
+50 % Assistance and active participation in class Presentation of negotiated cases. s.
 Participation and rigor at class.
 Proactivity and excellence.
 Go further.
-15 % Practical case resolution and various other activities (analysis of videos, exhibitions, exercises, role dynamics, written reflections).
-Evaluation of the acquired capacities 25 % Final work Clarity of presentation and bibliographic and stylistic rigor, as well as originality in the subject of the written work.
+15 % Practical case resolution and various othe activities (analysis of videos, exhibitions exercises, role dynamics, written reflections).
+25 % Final work Clarity of presentation and bibliographic and stylistic rigor, as well as originality in the subject of the written work.
 10 %